 Install a Backwater Valve

-While this can be somewhat costly if you don’t have a basement, it will still save you a lot of money in the long run.
+While this can be somewhat costly if you don’t have a basement, it will save you a lot of money in the long run.
 A few hundred is a lot better than a few thousand.
 A backwater valve is a one-way sewage valve that doesn’t allow it back into your house.
 Rainfall is a big problem in some communities, so this backwater valve can save your basement and home.

 Install a Floor Drain